impulsado/wannaNotes/Writeups/HTB/Redeemer/00 - General.md

 # redis
-Redis is a in-memory data structure store which means that is faster beacuse it stores the data in RAM.
+Redis is an 'in-memory' data structure store which means that is faster beacuse it stores the data in RAM.
 Commonly used as cache and if this doesn't have the info,

 per a interactuar es fa amb `redis-cli` per a obtenir informació del server fer `INFO`